Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 • Why is this important?

-If NIAS staff are aware that the patient has a suspected or confirmed Flu this should be communicated to EAC and ED staff when transferring the patient to ensure effective patient care and management.
-It also ensures that staff adhere to Droplet precautions to prevent exposure.
+If NIAS staff are aware that the patient has a suspected or confirmed case this should be communicated to the Control Room (Emergency or Non-emergency as appropriate) and the staff in the receiving unit when transferring the patient to ensure effective patient care and management.

 • Do staff need Prophylaxis or follow up?

-If you are exposed to a confirmed case of Flu and you fall into any of the at risk categories below you should let your Station Officer / Line Manager know as they will arrange for you to have Post Exposure Prophylaxis (PEP), this however can only be given up to 48hours following exposure.
+If you are exposed to a confirmed case of Flu and you fall into any of the at risk categories below you should let your Station Officer / Line Manager and Occupational Health know as they will arrange for you to have Post Exposure Prophylaxis (PEP), this however can only be given up to 48hours following exposure.

 Contact the IPC team for further advice during working hours.